The Hostage (1967 film)

 The film was directed by Russell S. Doughten Jr. It was adapted for the screen by Robert Laning, based on the 1959 novel The Hostage by Henry Farrell.

 When it was made, Don O'Kelly was a TV actor.
 His career was cut short when he died shortly after making this movie.
 This was one of Harry Dean Stanton's earliest films.

 Plot

 The plot centers on a young boy who becomes a hostage after he is accidentally closed inside a moving van.

-Cast

 Production

 The film was shot in Des Moines, Iowa.